How AI Ruined My Favourite Colour

 Preface

-And then, sometime around 2024, every product I touched started looking the same.
+And then, sometime around 2024, almost every product I touched started looking the same.
 Open Claude, ask it for a landing page: purple gradient.
 Spin up a v0 project: purple gradient.
 Generate a hero section in Lovable, scaffold a marketing site in Cursor: purple gradient.
 The colour of the abyss became the colour of a "Try it free for 14 days" button.

 What purple used to mean

 Purple is a colour with one of the longest semiotic ranges in the Western imagination.
 Tyrian purple, the original, was extracted from the murex sea snail in coastal Phoenicia, and it took something like 250,000 snails to dye a single robe.
-It was literally the most expensive pigment in the ancient world.
+It was widely recognised as the most expensive pigment in the ancient world.
 By the time of Justinian, only emperors were legally permitted to wear it.
 The phrase "born in the purple" (porphyrogenitus) meant born into legitimate imperial succession.
 Purple was the colour of being chosen.

 The Adam Wathan moment